reelmatt/reelmatt.github.io/projects.md

 *Languages used: C*

-Perhaps the greatest skill I learned in this course was the benefit for writing small, modular code that adheres to the UNIX ethos of "do one thing, and do it well."
+Perhaps the greatest skill I learned in this course was the benefit for writing small, modular code that adheres to the UNIX ethos of "do one thing well."
 The assignments for this course covered a lot of ground and are not as easily grouped into bullets as other classes.
 A few highlights are:
 * `tt2ht3.c` &mdash; program to convert plain-text tables into an HTML-formatted table